Muntinlupa

 Muntinlupa (/tl/), officially the City of Muntinlupa (Lungsod ng Muntinlupa), is a highly urbanized city in the National Capital Region of the Philippines.
 According to the 2024 census, it has a population of 552,225 people.

 It is bordered on the north by Taguig, to the northwest by Parañaque, by Bacoor and Las Piñas to the west, to the southwest by Dasmariñas, by San Pedro to the south, and by Laguna de Bay, the largest lake in the country, to the east.
 From high above, the city of Muntinlupa has many large, green patches, which is unusual for Metro Manila.
 Because of these green patches, Muntinlupa earned the name "Emerald City" by the tourism establishment and also known as the "Gateway to Calabarzon" as it is the southernmost city of the National Capital Region.

 Muntinlupa is known as the location of the national insular penitentiary, the New Bilibid Prison, where the country's most dangerous criminals are incarcerated.
 This was relocated from its old site in Santa Cruz, Manila.
 Before the prison's relocation in the 1930s, Muntinlupa was mainly dedicated to fishing and farming.

 Ayala Alabang Village, one of the country's largest and most expensive residential communities, is also located in Muntinlupa.

 Etymology

 In historical maps, Muntinlupa (first attested in the 1800s) was variously spelled as "Montinlupa" (e.g. in the 1852 Coello-Morata Case Map) or "Muntinglupa" (e.g. in the 1887 Enrique d'Almonte Map).
-The 1987 Philippine Constitution also spells the city's name as "Muntinglupa" instead of "Muntinlupa".
+The 1987 Constitution also spells the city's name as "Muntinglupa" instead of "Muntinlupa".
 In the Diccionario geográfico, estadístico, histórico de las Islas Filipinas (Buzeta & Bravo, 1850-1851), it was spelled "Montinlupa".

 The most plausible etymology for the name "Muntinlupa" or "Montinlupa" is a Hispanization of Tagalog muntíng lupà, literally meaning "small land" or alternatively, "little soil".
 The original Tagalog words can be inferred by comparing it to similar place-names during the Spanish era mentioned in the Diccionario Geográfico by Buzeta et al.: "Montin-ilog" (now Munting Ilog, Silang, Cavite), and "Montintubig" (now Munting-Tubig, Ibaan, Batangas).
-However, the reason why the place would be named as such is unknown.
+However, the precise reason why the place would be named as such is unknown.